-It is broader than physical violence and includes sexual abuse and forms of ill-treatment which are not physical.
-Any harm a child suffers because a parent is being harassed or intimidated is caught by the definition of "harm".
+Harm is therefore broader than physical violence alone and includes sexual abuse and forms of ill-treatment which are not physical.
+Any harm a child suffers because a parent is being harassed or intimidated is also caught by the definition of "harm".

 Social Services and Well-being (Wales) Act 2014, section 126

-Section 126 of the 2014 Act places a duty on a local authority to carry out an investigation where it suspects that a person is an “adult at risk”.
+Section 126 of the SSWA 2014 places a duty on a local authority to carry out an investigation where it suspects that a person is an “adult at risk”.

 “Abuse” means physical, sexual, psychological, emotional or financial abuse (and includes abuse taking place in any setting, whether in a private dwelling, an institution or any other place), and “financial abuse” includes—

 (b) being defrauded;

 (c) being put under pressure in relation to money or other property;